-Positive reinforcement is the best method with any dog.
-Do not try to slap them or scold them when they do something wrong as your pup will grow to resent you and make them harder to train.
+Positive reinforcement is the best method for any dog.
+Do not try to slap them or scold them when they do something wrong, as your pup will grow to resent you and make them harder to train.
 Giving them treats or toys for a job well done will train them up fast.

 Exercise & Living Conditions

-The Golden Chow has a moderate activity level requirement and needs on average 30 minutes to an hour of playtime per day.
-They love to play games like fetch or tug of war, swimming, or going for a jog.
+The Golden Chow has a moderate activity level requirement and needs, on average, 30 minutes to an hour of playtime per day.
+They love to play games like fetch or tug of war, swim, or go for a jog.
 Try to walk your pup at least once a day, but twice is preferred.

 Golden Chow’s are no couch potatoes; they love to play with you and get plenty of fresh air.
-If you live in a hot climate they might not be the best pet for you though, as they’re coat will make them very hot from running around all day.
+If you live in a hot climate, they might not be the best pet for you, though, as they’re coats will make them very hot from running around all day.

 Although they can be outdoor dogs, they won’t like it very much.
 Try to keep them indoors as much as possible so they can receive your love and attention.
 Don’t leave them outside for more than a few hours, especially during extreme weather conditions.

-Similar to most big dogs, Golden Chow’s are prone to hip, and joint problems and good develop hip dysplasia later on int life.
+Similar to most big dogs, Golden Chow’s are prone to hip and joint problems and good develop hip dysplasia later on in life.
 This is an inherited disorder, so asking the breeder for the parents’ certificate to determine their health is a good idea.
 Still, you should prepare for this disorder in case it does occur.

 Fleas are another issue with the Golden Chow because of their thick coat.
-If your dog is allergic to them and infestation will be more painful to them than it already is.
+If your dog is allergic to them, then an infestation will be more painful to them than it already is.
 Make sure they have their adequate shots and are taking medication to prevent fleas in the summer.

 Big dogs require a lot of nutrition!
 Make sure their diet mostly consists of protein and fats with low carbs.
 It’s better to give them natural or organic food for optimal health.
 You can also give them whole foods like vegetables and meat if you’d like.